Capital Area Transportation Authority: History

 In 1999, Michigan State University discontinued its bus services, and CATA took over operations of bus service on campus.
 Fares were initially charged for these routes, before a 2019 pilot program led to a permanent removal of fares.

+CATA is a two-time winner of the APTA Outstanding Public Transportation System Award, in 1991 and 2007.
+This award recognizes CATA's excellence in customer service, safety, and management.

 In 2006, CATA became the first transit agency in Michigan to operate diesel-electric hybrid buses.
 The system continued to exclusively buy hybrid buses through 2016, before returning to conventional diesel in 2019 as the first Michigan operator of the Nova Bus LFS.

 CATA significantly altered its intra-campus (routes 30–39) Spartan Service bus routes serving Michigan State University beginning Fall 2009.
 Changes include Routes 30 & 31 having extended weeknight hours, Routes 34-36 having service only on the weekends, and the creation of Route 39, linking University Village and Spartan Village to the main campus.
 As a result, both Routes 31 & 32 saw route changes as well.
 Since August 25, 2014, Route 31 no longer changes into Route 30 at East Neighborhood, and vice versa.

 In August 2014, CATA introduced the CATAnow system to provide real-time bus departure information.
+Further developments in CATA's real-time bus tracking systems include a partnership with Transit App beginning in 2017.